 What you will learn?

-- Simon Rabl, Sector Strategy Manager, Medical Technologies & Pharmaceutical.
+Simon Rabl, Sector Strategy Manager, Medical Technologies & Pharmaceuticals.
 Program Manager Victoria-Israel R&D (VISTECH), Victoria-Jiangsu R&D (VIC-JS TECH), Innovation and Medical Research, DJPR Victorian Government

 Opening and closing remarks

-- Ron Gerstenfeld, Minister-Counselor, Deputy Chief of Mission, Embassy of Israel Canberra
+Ron Gerstenfeld, Chargé d’affaires, Embassy of Israel Canberra

 This event is presented in partnership with the State Government of Victoria.